cran-task-views/MetaAnalysis/MetaAnalysis.md

     covariate estimates across a number of independent datasets.
 -   `r pkg("metapower")` provides power analysis for meta-analysis and meta-regression
+- Several packages provide assistance in digitising data from published figures `r pkg("metaDigitise")` and `r pkg("juicr")` provide graphical interfaces and accept a various input formats. `r pkg("digitize")` has a more limited range of facilities.

 *Fitting the model*